yonis-savary/sharp-php/README.md

 (This project is still under development)

-Sharp is a Framework for PHP8 that focuses on code cleanliness and simplicity
+Sharp is a Framework for PHP 8.1 that focuses on code cleanliness and simplicity

 The goal is to have a set of tools to build web app without having too much abstraction